Finland - Country Background Information

 In the case of early childhood education and care, including ISCED 02, private providers are allowed to gain profit and are only required to make a notification prior to starting to operate.

 At all education levels, the Act relevant to the education level also covers private education.
-In general education, the national core curricula must be followed, and in vocational education and training the national qualification requirements guide the organisation of education.
+In general education, as a main rule, the national core curricula must be followed, and in vocational education and training the national qualification requirements guide the organisation of education.

 Home education is very rare in Finland.